Clark Summer Research Program Frequently Asked Questions

 I am a current UT Dallas freshman, can I apply?

-The Clark Summer Research Program is open to incoming UT Dallas first-year students only.
+No, the Clark Summer Research Program is open to incoming UT Dallas first-year students only.

 What is required on the application?